mirani9/NeuroGrid/README.md

-# 🧩 NeuroGrid — Light Flip Puzzle
+# 🧩 NeuroGrid - A Light Flip Puzzle

 **NeuroGrid** is a browser-based "Lights Out" style logic puzzle, where a single tap flips a tile *and* its neighbors — and the goal is to turn every light off.
 Under the hood, it uses a recursive backtracking algorithm to instantly generate solvable puzzles and reveal the optimal next move on demand.